christensenacademy/christensen-academy/modules/beginning-java/textpages/public-vs-private.md

 One of the core concepts behind object-oriented programming is the idea of "encapsulation."
 If when you hear the term encapsulation you think of bundling some stuff up and putting it in a container, you're on the right track.
 This is essentially how classes in Java work.
 A bunch of instance variables and methods are bundled up and stored in a class file.

-Interestingly, encapsulation also means that some of these instance variables and methods are hidden or invisible outside of the class file.
+Interestingly, encapsulation also means that some of these instance variables and methods are hidden, or invisible, outside of the class file.
 When we want a variable or method to be invisible outside of the class, we use the **private** modifier.
 When we want a variable or method to be visible outside of the class, we use the **public** modifier.

 **Note**: It turns out to that we almost never want to make instance variables public.
 This may seem strange at first, but it turns out to be a good idea, especially when developing large-scale software applications.